wilsonism/geo109/mapping-4/Part_3/M4_Part_3.md

 ### Grading and Deliverables

 The assignment is worth 50 points.
-Grading will be based on a Word document that you will upload to Canvas during Week 08.
+Grading will be based on a Word document that you will upload to Canvas.
 This document should include:

   1. Your two exported maps (20 points),
   2. Your responses to the questions in each part (30 points)